cranjesh/images-test/TheSoldiersLegacyThorough.md

 Cartwright gestured for us to sit, though unease flickered in his expression.
 “I’ll do my best, though I’m not sure what help I can offer.”

-“Let’s start with Captain Blackwood’s final days,” Holmes pressed.
-“What did you observe?”
+Holmes fixed him with a piercing gaze.
+“Let’s start with Captain Blackwood’s final days.
+What did you observe?”

 Cartwright hesitated, tapping a finger against the desk.
 “Edward was meticulous, but in those last weeks, he seemed distracted—preoccupied with something.
 He didn’t share much, and I didn’t pry.”

+Holmes’s tone sharpened.
 “And on the night of his death?”
-Holmes asked, his gaze narrowing.

 “There was a dinner at the officers’ mess, hosted by Colonel Hawthorne.
 Edward left early, saying he had work to finish.
 The next morning, we found him at the base of the cliffs.”

-Holmes’s tone sharpened.
+Holmes’s gaze narrowed.
 “Do you suspect foul play?”

 Cartwright’s composure faltered.
 “I… I don’t know.
 Edward mentioned discrepancies in supply records—irregularities.
 He didn’t name anyone, but he seemed wary of Hawthorne.”